James R. Cannon, Jr.

 With respect to North American trade, Mr. Cannon has handled numerous matters involving the U.S./Canada Free Trade Agreement and the North American Free Trade Agreement.
 He has helped businesses obtain favorable decisions regarding the origin of their goods and automotive content rules consistent with their investment and operating interests.
 He has represented various companies seeking to obtain accelerated tariff reductions, to maintain tariff protection, and to obtain relief from unfair trade practices within the context of NAFTA.

 A frequent lecturer on international trade matters, Mr. Cannon is also the author of numerous publications including the book, “Resolving Disputes Under NAFTA Chapter 19,” (SHEPARD’S McGraw-Hill 1995).
-He currently serves as the President of the Customs International Trade Bar Association.
+He is also Past President of the Customs International Trade Bar Association.

 Honors and Awards

-- The Best Lawyers in America has recognized Mr. Cannon as a top attorney for International Trade & Finance Law
+- Recognized by Best Lawyers as a top attorney for International Trade & Finance Law

 - Martindale Hubbell has rated Mr. Cannon an AV attorney, its highest rating available